herrevilkitten/holiday-in-ten-towns/Session_21.md

 	* ALL GAS NO BRAKES
 	* Okay so a few towns might be on fire.
 	* A _mysterious_ woman with a dog sled and some kobolds was waiting for the group. :thinking: How _mysterious_.
-	* Sheelah guided th
+	* Sheelah guided the party to :sparkler: GLORY :fireworks:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU2MDMzMzU0OSwxMjg5MDU2Njk1LDE5OT
+eyJoaXN0b3J5IjpbMjAxOTA5NjQ2OCwxMjg5MDU2Njk1LDE5OT
 I3ODM5NzYsLTEyMDI1NDc1NTEsLTEwMDA3MjcxODksLTQzNzI2
 OTMxNSwtNjQwMzMyNTkzLDkxNTQxNDQwMiw1NTY2NDA4OSwtMj
 A2NDMxNjgwOF19